 The easiest way to redirect from the old URL to the new link is by using AIOSEO.

-For this guide, we’ll be using the AIOSEO Pro version because it has the Redirection Manager that you’ll need to set up a redirect.
-However, there is also a free version of AIOSEO that you can use to optimize your website no matter what your budget.
+For this guide, we will be using the AIOSEO Pro version because it has the Redirection Manager that you’ll need to set up a redirect.
+However, there is also a free version of AIOSEO that you can use to optimize your website, no matter what your budget is.

 First, you’ll need to install and activate the plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

 Upon activation, AIOSEO will automatically launch the setup wizard.
 You can simply click on ‘Let’s Get Started’ and then follow the onscreen instructions to improve your site’s search engine rankings.